rockspetre/Ugo-MeinUnterricht-Backend/README.md

 - **MONGO_URL**
   - In Docker, set it to:
     `mongodb://mongo:27017/movies`
-  - When running locally, the code automatically replaces `mongo` with `localhost` if the hostname is not resolvable.
+  - When running locally, it is important to replace `mongo` with `localhost`.

 - **OMDB_API_KEY** – Your OMDB API key.